PTM-Psi on the Cloud

-We implemented the approach of ``a workflow of workflows" when we migrated \ptmpsi\ to the cloud-based HPC resources\ (Figure~\ref{fig:Overview_PTMPsi} A).
-By refactoring the existing workflow into a cloud-native library, we optimized resource allocation tailored to the computational needs of each workflow for scaling up the simulations, while establishing an accessible user interface. \ptmpsi\ is a Python package to facilitate the computational investigation of post-translational modifications on protein structures and their impacts on dynamics and functions in a workflow that uses well-established software, including Alphafold2, NWChem, GROMACS, and python-based analysis tools.
-(Figure~\ref{fig:Overview_PTMPsi} B).
-We included an additional module of trajectory analysis from the massive datasets.

-We computationally investigated the impact of selected thiol PTMs on the GAPDH/CP12/PRK complex (``dark complex") with \ptmpsi.
-We used the experimentally determined protein megacomplex from \textit{Thermosynechococcus vestitus BP-1}\cite{macfarlane_pnas2019} (PDBID: 6GVE) .
-We set the native complex from 6GVE as Ref 0 in Table \ref{table:PTM}.
-The NAD cofactor is included in each monomeric GAP2, as found in the 6GVE structure.
-Ref 0 contains two disulfide bridges in PRK (CYX13-CYS35 and CYX224-CYS230) and two disulfide bridges in CP12 (CYX61-CYX70 and CYS19-CYS29).
-CYS77 (equivalent to CYS78 in our prior study) in GAP2 is a free cysteine.
-We systematically oxidized cysteine 77 of GAP2 with \textit{S}-nitrosylation (SNO), \textit{S}-sulfhydration (SSH), and \textit{S}-glutathionylation (SSG) from Ref 1 to 3.
-We reduced the two pairs of disulfide bridges in PRK from Ref 4 to 9 with SNO, SSH, and SSG.
-We did the same for CP12 from 10 to 15 in Table \ref{table:PTM}.
+We computationally investigated the impact of selected thiol PTMs on the GAPDH/CP12/PRK complex (\enquote{dark complex}) with \ptmpsi.
+We used the experimentally determined protein megacomplex from \textit{Thermosynechococcus vestitus BP-1}\cite{macfarlane_pnas2019} (PDBID: 6GVE).
+We set the native complex from 6GVE as {Simulation (Sim.)}0 in Table \ref{table:PTM}.
+The NAD cofactor is included in each monomeric GAPDH, as found in the 6GVE structure. {Sim.}0 contains two disulfide bridges in PRK (CYX13-CYX35 and CYX224-CYS230) and two disulfide bridges in CP12 (CYX61-CYX70 and CYS19-CYS29). {We note that CYS77} (equivalent to CYS78 in our prior study) in GAPDH is a free cysteine.
+We systematically oxidized cysteine 77 of GAPDH with \textit{S}-nitrosylation (SNO), \textit{S}-sulfhydration (SSH), and \textit{S}-glutathionylation (SSG) in {Sim.}1 to 3.
+We broke the two pairs of disulfide bridges in PRK in {Sim.}4 to 9 by introducing SNO, SSH, and SSG modifications in both cysteines involved in the original disulfide bridge.
+We did the same for CP12 in {Sim.} 10 to 15 in Table \ref{table:PTM}.